r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 Half a day has passed since we were forced into this tent, without knowing why...

 **Tristram:**
-Every hour, what can be called nothing less than a feast is brought to us...{(M) Lysander /(F) Hermia}, is it good?
+Every hour, what can be called nothing less than a feast is brought to us...[♂ Lysander /♀ Hermia], is it good?

 ---